PSHRA Awards Program

 PSHRA recognizes the accomplishments of its individual and agency members, chapters, and volunteers with its annual Awards of Excellence.

-Awards celebrate the achievements exemplary leaders and advocates whose contributions have advanced public sector HR.
+Awards celebrate the achievements of exemplary leaders and advocates whose contributions have advanced public sector HR.
 Awardees have created better places to work for those who serve the public good.

 President's Award